hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Max Automatic Associations*
+- The maximum number of tokens that can be auto-associated with this smart contract.

 | Test no | Name                                                                                                              | Input                                                | Expected Response                                                 | Implemented (Y/N) |
 |---------|-------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|-------------------------------------------------------------------|-------------------|